M7Tro/educationalProjects/chatApp/README.md

 I will now try to implement this in code myself before watching the tutorial further.

 I have implemented the signup functionality.
 I can add users into the database.
 What is interesting is that unlike before, I don't send back the wholse user document as a server response.
 I only send the relevant data: user id, profile picture link, full name and the user name.

+Now it is time to implement the JWT functionality.
+If the new user is created successfully with new User() we create the json web token.

+We create a separate folder utils with a file generateToken.js

+Inside we create a function that accepts user id and the response object.
+It creates the token with jwt.sign.
+Don't forget to add a secret word in the .env file.

+In the tutorial, he opens a bash terminal and creates a random key with this command: openssl rand -base64 32

+In the options object of jwt.sign, you can specify the expiration date.

+After the token is created, we want to engrain it into the cookie using the response object with the name of "jwt" with some options: res.cookie("jwt", token, {maxAge: 1 * 24 * 60 * 60 * 1000, httpOnly: true /*users can't access this code with javascript XSS cross-site scripting atacks */, sameSite: "strict" //CSRF attacks cross-site request forgery attacks
+secure: node.env.NODE_ENV !== "development })

+Then you export this function.
+In order for cookies to work, don't forget to add middleware that parses the cookies: app.use(cookeParser()). cookieParser is exported by default by the cookie-parser package.

+Now go on to create the login handler.
+Set up a try-catch block.
+Get email and passwod from the request body.
+Get a user with User.findOne().
+Then check password with bcrypt.compare(password, user?.password || "");

+Notice this interesting things: user?.password.
+If the user is null or undefined, trying to access the password will not throw an error because of the .? optional chaining operator.

+If user is null or password is incorrect, respond with an error.

+If all is well, generate the token and send back the user data (same as for signup).